 Trekking days make up 7-16 days of the itinerary.
 Walking hours are longer (4-7hrs per day) as well.

 Any reasonably fit person can do this trek.
 It is not impossible for a person without experience but you must have a strong will to do it.

 Annapurna Base Camp (ABC) Trekking, Annapurna Dhaulagiri Panorama Trek, Trek to Mustang, Ganesh Himal Trek, Trek to Rara Lake, Trek to Gosaikunda Lake are some of the moderate treks of Nepal.

 Grade C: Strenuous

 As the name suggests, Grade C treks are physically very demanding.
-It is usually non-technical but consists of long steep ascents and descents, steep exposed paths and traversing snow covered passes over 5000m in altitude.
+It is usually non-technical but consists of long steep ascents and descents with steep exposed paths.
+And you traverse snow-covered passes over 5000m in altitude.

 Everest Base Camp (EBC), Annapurna Circuit, Manaslu Circuit, Upper Dolpo, Upper Mustang, long treks to Langtang region, Makalu Base Camp etc. are Grade C treks.

 Only a fit person with considerable willpower should attempt strenuous treks.

 This trek demands previous experience of long hour walking and good preparation.
 However, many amateurs also complete the popular treks like EBC, Annapurna Circuit and treks to Langtang successfully.
 For this, mental preparation and will is the key.